 Homework The homework will not be graded.
-However, reading statistics does not ensure mastery.
+You are strongly encouraged to do the homework, however.
+Reading statistics does not ensure mastery.
 As with many other skills, the best way to master statistics is through practice.
 There will be homework problems associated with each topic.
 Once a topic has been covered in class, the homework should be completed.
-The homework will typically be a combination of problems in the text along with some problems tha I have made up.
+The homework will typically be a combination of problems in the text along with some problems that I have made up.

-A key for each homework will be made available on Blackboard.
+I will make a key available to you for each homework.
 It is the student's responsibility to check their work and ensure their mastery of the relevant material.
 Do come to office hours with the TAs and the instructor if you have any questions.

-- A WARNING The early material in the course will be descriptive statistics.
+A WARNING The early material in the course will be descriptive statistics.
 Most students find this relatively easy to master.
 Many are lulled into complacency because of this.
 However, the majority of the course will concentrate on inferential statistics which is difficult to master for most students.
 Thus, more effort is required to master inferential statistics.
 If you do not follow the suggestions, there is a good chance that you will not do well in the course.

-- Exams and Grading There will be four exams.
+Exams and Grading There will be four exams.
 The exams will focus on the material covered during the most recent class segment.
 These exams provide students with an incentive to synthesize the material being covered and an opportunity to practice the skills being learned.
-More detail will be provided about the matherial assessed by each exam closer in time to the actual exams.
+More detail will be provided about the material assessed by each exam closer in time to the actual exams.
 It should be noted that most of the statistical skills acquired during the class are constantly building upon earlier learning.
-This means that even though each exam will focus on the preceeding section of the course, students might need to recall skills learned in earlier sections.
-Each exam will be worth 250 points.
-Thus your final grade will be based on 1000 possible points.
+This means that even though each exam will focus on the preceeding secion of the course, students might need to recall skills learned in earlier sections.
+There will be four exams the last of which will be a final on the date and time determined by the university.
+Each exam will be worth 100 points.
+Thus your final grade will be based on 400 possible points.
 The scale will be as follows.

-- A: 930-1000]

-- A-: 900-929

-- B+: 860-899

-- B: 830-859

-- B-: 800-829

-- C+: 760-799

-- C: 730-759

-- C-: 700-729

-- D+: 660-699

-- D: 630-659

-- D-: 600-629

-- F: 0-599
+You can multiply your points by 2.5 to get the grades on scale out of 1000 points You can multiply your points by 2.5 to get the grades on scale out of 1000 points Grades will be assigned as follows: